damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 H2 Should we install the servers ourselves or is it OK to let the hosting provider do that?

 H3 How can we minimize installation costs?
 Should we ask to configure the servers to PXE boot?

+H4 Is there an Azure equivalent for AWS Direct Connect?

 # Costs